jsoysouvanh/Refureku/README.md

 You can decide to chose either one or to combine both at the same time.

 ### From a TOML file
-A template TOML file with all editable properties is provided in the repository, and will be copied next to the executable after it is built.
+A template TOML file named RefurekuSettings.toml with all editable properties is provided in the repository, and will be copied next to the executable after it is built.
 You can specify whichever property you want and simply remove or comment the ones you don't use.
+Make sure this settings file is always located next to the RefurekuGenerator executable.

 Paths must be written between ''' '''.
 They may be absolute or relative, but note that relative paths will be relative to the working directory.
 - In Cmake, the working directory is specified in the add_custom_target call